MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 3. Experience kiosk mode on HoloLens when user signs in

 To validate the kiosk is assigned, it's time to sign into the device with a user to experience the kiosk.
-Be aware that unlocking the device and signing in are different and a fresh sign-in is required, users can sign out from the start menu.
-Once a user who is receiving the kiosk profile signs into the device they should be presented with the UI experience that you have configured.
+Unlocking the device and signing in are different and a fresh sign-in is required, users can sign out from the start menu.
+Once a user who is receiving the Kiosk device profile signs into the device they should be presented with the UI experience that you have configured.

-If you do not see the kiosk experience then review the XML file and ensure that the profiles are properly associated with the correct user, user group, or user type.
+If you do not see the kiosk experience, then review the XML file and ensure that the profiles are properly associated with the correct user, user group, or user type.

 4. Remove kiosk configuration from HoloLens (if needed)